entrope/srnx/Succinct_RINEX.md

    For a given delta order, greedy block selection is suboptimal.
    Linear programming to find the true shortest path to the end of the observations is efficient.
-   (Working backwards, calculate the valid header byte that results in the shortest coded form.)
+   (Working backwards, choose the permissible header byte that results in the shortest coded form; this may be saved to guide the forward encoding pass.)

-4. Encode the observations, with fallback blocks.
+4. Encode the observations.
    Runs of absent values are encoded as absent-value (`0xFD`) blocks regardless of position in the sequence.
    If a region has `max_bw` > 32, or contains only a few values that would not fill an 8-element block (including at the end of the sequence), use zero-run (`0xFE`) or SLEB128-run (`0xFF`) blocks instead.
-   A SLEB128-run is also typically used when (re-)initializing the delta chain.

 ## <a name="digests"></a>Digest Identifiers